nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 end
 ```
 ## Environment Variables: Create-React-App & Dotenv
-dotenv is a module that loads variables from a *.env* file into *process.env* global variables when deployed.
+Dotenv is a module that loads variables from a *.env* file into *process.env* global variables when deployed.
 It's used for storing keys, URL’s and other sensitive information.

 Install dotenv module: `$ npm install --save dotenv `